What Causes Alzheimers Disease

 The most common cause linked to Alzheimer’s is genetics.
 However, another factor came up in the news recently, and it’s a study that shows the correlation between DDT and the ALZ.

-Unless you do organic food, you’re being exposed to DDT.
-It’s going into our soils, our food and our body, making it a time bomb with cancer or Alzheimer’s.
+Unless you consume organic food, you’re being exposed to DDT.
+It’s going into our soils, our food, and our body, making it a time bomb with cancer or Alzheimer’s.
 Why wouldn’t the FDA or EPA protect us?
 Aren’t they aware of this?
 Companies involved in the production of these chemicals are on the panel that’s supposed to be protecting us.
 It’s clearly a conflict of interest.

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.

 DDT conected to Alzheimer's Disease

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.

 ***Always consult a professional before making any significant changes to your health.